 Prompting Tips: Getting Better Results

-Part of getting good answers is asking good questions.
+Part of getting better answers is asking better questions.
 When prompting or querying an AI tool, the more parameters you provide—format, tone, style, intended audience, etc.—the better your results will be.
 If the first result does not meet your needs, you can refine your prompt.

 For example, users of the University’s Copilot tenant can take advantage of the app’s integration with other Microsoft apps and University data.
 Instead of asking, “Please write an email reminding Otto about next week’s alumni event,” you could say, “Please write a short, informal email to Otto that provides the time, location, and expected attendees for next week’s alumni event.”